acend/container-basics-training/content/en/docs/13/_index.md

 A docker registry can be deployed on premises as well.
 Most of the available artifact repository applications such as Nexus and Artifactory are able to manage Docker images as well.

-## Automated integrated Docker build from GitHub

-It's pretty straight-forward to integrate Docker Hub together with projects on GitHub.

-* Create a GitHub Repo, you might also want to fork this one
-* Login to Docker Hub and navigate to your dashboard
-* Click **Create** an automated build
-* Link GitHub account and create the automated build for the given repo
-* Trigger the first build

-Make a change in your `Dockerfile` and check for triggered builds.

 ## Additional lab

 Visit <https://hub.docker.com/>, <https://docker.com/>, <https://quay.io/> and compare the features available for free and subscription based plans.